A Continuing Education Telecourse for Equus Coaches

 Wherever you are in your Equus Coaching practice, we encourage you to join Koelle, Kasia and your fellow Equus Coaching Herd, as we gather over live video conference for this powerful three part Horsemanship Continuing Education Telecourse.

 Koelle and Kasia will cover the most common questions about teaming up with horses that frequently arise for Equus Coaches.
-They’ll also answer any specific questions you would like to dive into.

-During this 3-part telecourse we’ll be discussing:
+During this 3-part telecourse we discussed: